GazzolaLab/PyElastica/README.md

 All options:
-- `magnetism`: use this if you want to simulate magnetic Cosserat rods interacting with external magnetic environments.
+- `magnetism`: use this if you want to simulate magnetic Cosserat rods interacting with external magnetic environments (details can be found [here](https://github.com/armantekinalp/MagnetoPyElastica)) .
 - `examples`: installs dependencies to run example cases, found under the folder `examples`.
 - `docs`: packages to build documentation